osmandapp/docs/content/osmand/start-with/first-steps.md

 Actions on this step:
 - Skip - allows you to [download map](/osmand/start-with/download-maps) later.
-- Download - access you to continue work with OsmAnd.
+- Download - offers you do display region on the Map and you enter to the main screen in OsmAnd.
 - Select another region - opens [Download map menu](/osmand/start-with/download-maps#download---main-menu).
 - Change (only Android)  - allows you to select [Data storage folder](/osmand/personal/storage#data-storage-folder).